doantanphong-hcmus/doantanphong-hcmus/README.md

 I'm a third-year Software Engineering student at the **University of Science, VNU-HCM (HCMUS)**, currently making my way toward game development.

-I take my work seriously, but not myself.
-With me, bugs are less like enemies and more like unexpected side quests.

 > **My long game:** to create a game where Vietnamese history is not merely a chapter to memorize, but a living world people can step into, struggle through, and remember.

 ### Current quest 🧭